onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

 Test Mode
 ~~~~~~~~~

-To enable the Test Mode, go to the "General Settings": under the SendCloud section you can find the "Enable Test Mode" flag.
+To enable the Test Mode, go to the "General Settings": under the Sendcloud section you can find the "Enable Test Mode" flag.
 Enabling the Test Mode allows you to access extra functionalities that are useful to test the connector.

 There is no seperate test environment available on the Sendcloud portal.
 This means that